Home About Writing Notes Books Adventures Travel Projects Say Hello

 summit by feel.

-I'm a product manager obsessed with the space where complex problems meet real human behavior.
-I've spent a decade helping teams go from fuzzy ideas to products people actually use — in enterprise SaaS, consumer apps, and AI-native tools.
+I'm a product leader obsessed with the space where complex problems meet real human behavior.
+I've spent a decade helping teams go from fuzzy ideas to products people actually use, in enterprise SaaS, consumer apps, and AI-native tools.
 I'm also the creator of the SU-RICE prioritization framework and the author of three books on product and adventure.

 When I'm not in a product review or writing a spec, I'm on a trail.
 Backpacking forces the same clarity I chase at work: strip away noise, understand the terrain, commit to the next step.